SuperCowPowers/zat/docs/large_dataframes.md

 1. **Size/Memory:** Chunking the dataframe into pieces and then immediately combining those pieces with pd.concat, is a bit like chopping up a log and then reassembling it.
 You end up with the same log.
 So since the final size in memory is a big factor in our 'optimization' this doesn't really help us much in theory and made things worse in practice (see item 3 below).
 1. **Time:** The chunking + concat combine code took more time to execute than just simply reading in the whole dataframe.
 1. **Memory (again):** Simple categorical types 'survived' the concat process, slightly more complex ones got punted down to the 'object' type which basically ruined the whole point of a compact dataframe that heavily engages categories.
-In particular 'photo' and 'local\_orig' remained categorical types, 'id.orig\_h', 'id.resp\_h', 'service', 'conn\_state', and 'history' did **not**.
+In particular 'proto' and 'local\_orig' remained categorical types, 'id.orig\_h', 'id.resp\_h', 'service', 'conn\_state', and 'history' did **not**.
 See detailed test output below.

 **Note:** I'm happy to be wrong about any of these points, please replicate the test above and smack me with some science, I'll gladly eat some crow if it means we get better/faster dataframe construction :)

+## Final Decision:
+After Benjamin Klimkowski <https://github.com/bhklimk> and I both did some testing and discussion we've decided to use [PR 76](https://github.com/SuperCowPowers/bat/pull/76) (without 'chunking').

 ## Detailed Test Output
 **Baseline**